The Complete Industrial Guide to Horizontal Directional Drilling

 Problems can occur if the soil is too soft because steering becomes difficult.
 The risk of hydraulic fracturing is higher.

 Soils that contain a high percentage of gravel or cobbled rock also pose problems.
 Dense gravel makes it difficult to steer.
-The hole can become unstable, and inadvertent drilling fluid return is a higher risk.
+The hole can become unstable, and inadvertent fluid return is a higher risk.

-For HDD pipeline installations, the pipe can be made from one of several different materials.
+For pipeline installations, the pipe can be made from one of several different materials.
 The pipe needs to withstand the drilling machine pulling it through the hole.
 Steel, ductile iron, PVC, polyethylene, and polypropylene are some of the options.

-Polyethylene pipe is commonly used by oil companies for HDD because of its flexibility.
+Polyethylene pipe is commonly used by oil companies because of its flexibility.
 It handles scratches well, but it can deform or collapse in unstable soil.
 It's suitable for applications including water, wastewater, chemicals, gas mains, and telecommunications conduits.